apache/linkis/docs/en_US/ch3/Linkis HTTP API Doc.md

 #### 1.Summary
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Linkis provides an adaption method by HTTP, for the convenience of the frontend of functional applications.

-The data development IDE tool [Scriptis](https://github.com/WeBankFinTech/Scriptis) combined both ways to adapt with Willink.
-It communicates with Willink by websocket in normal circumstances, and failover to HTTP protocol in case the Websocket connection was down.
+The data development IDE tool [Scriptis](https://github.com/WeBankFinTech/Scriptis) combined both ways to adapt with Linkis.
+It communicates with Linkis by websocket in normal circumstances, and failover to HTTP protocol in case the Websocket connection was down.

 ##### 2.1 API Specs
 Linkis defined its own specs for front-backend adaption.<br>